Daimler says hacking concerns drive Nokia maps bid

 "We have the goal of designing security into the software."

-Zetsche said the carmakers would seek to make the software platform, available to third-party competitors.
+Zetsche said the consortium, which consists of BMW , Volkswagen's Audi and Mercedes, would seek to make the software available to third-party competitors if a bid for the Nokia business, HERE, is successful.

-A bidding consortium consisiting of BMW (BMWG.DE), Volkswagen's VOWG_pDE Audi and Mercedes is close to a deal to buy Nokia's HERE for between 2.5 billion and 3 billion euros ($2.74 billion to $3.29 billion), sources have told Reuters.
+Germany's premium car makers are close to a deal to buy Nokia's HERE for between 2.5 billion and 3 billion euros ($2.74 billion to $3.29 billion).

 But a final agreement hinges on the question of who owns the patents for the technology that helps self-driving cars talk to mobile networks, two sources familiar with the deal told Reuters on Tuesday.